 - Comments (i.e., the number of comments left on your video on the social platform)

-Please note that on Facebook, statistics will only reflect if the video was shared to a page, rather than to someone’s wall.
+Please note that on Facebook, analytics will only reflect if the video was shared to a page, rather than to someone’s wall.

-Our Video Manager won’t show stats for videos shared on Twitter.
-You’ll be able to see certain engagement stats on Twitter’s side, which will include retweets and likes but not video stats.
+Our Video Manager won’t show analytics for videos shared on Twitter, Shopify, or Pinterest unfortunately.
+You’ll be able to see certain engagement analytics on Twitter’s side however, which will include retweets and likes but not video analytics.

 Why publish to social?